- Richest Athletes › Baseball Players

 What is Justin Verlander's Net Worth?

 Justin Verlander is an American professional baseball pitcher who has a net worth of $150 million.
-He is probably best-known for playing for the MLB's Houston Astros, with which he won the World Series in 2017.
+Justin Verlander is probably best-known for playing for the MLB's Houston Astros, with which he won the World Series in 2017.
 Previously, he played for the Detroit Tigers, helping lead the team to four consecutive AL Central Division Championships and two AL Pennants.
 Verlander is a multiple MLB All-Star, and has won two Cy Young Awards.
+In December 2022 Justin signed a two-year deal to bring him to the NY Mets.

 Early Life and Career Beginnings